ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/algorithmic-complexity/slides.md

 ## Key Question

-> How can I use the principles and primitives of object-oriented programming to
+> How can I implement more efficient Python programs by conducting both an
-> implement Python programs with easy-to-understand designs?
+> analytical and an empirical evaluation of the performance of an algorithm?

 </div>